Retiring Abroad: Things to Consider When Moving to a Different Country

 11.1 Extended Visits

-If possible, take an extended vacation or a trial stay in your prospective country before making a permanent move.
+If possible, take an extended vacation or trial stay in your prospective country before making a permanent move.
 This can provide invaluable insights into daily life and help you make a more informed decision.

 11.2 Short-Term Rentals

 Consider renting a property for a few months to fully experience the lifestyle and community before committing to a purchase or long-term lease.
+This will allow you to assess if the neighborhood and amenities meet your expectations.

 12. Preparing for the Move